 The man gathered hundreds of signatures to help Cindy Werner, a Republican from Milwaukee, get on the August primary ballot.
-People on probation are ineligible to vote, and anyone gathering signatures must be an eligible voter.
+People serving a felony sentence are ineligible to vote, and anyone gathering signatures must be an eligible voter.

 A collection agency is suing state Rep. Kalan Haywood II for $5,600 of unpaid credit card debt.
 His spokesman said the legislator denies having any such debt in collections.